Difficult Bible Quiz about the Bible Persons.

 Simon was just a bystander watching Jesus pass.

-He was at the wrong place at the wrong time when the Roman soldiers picked him out of the crowd.
+He found himself in the wrong place at the wrong time when the Roman soldiers selected him from the crowd.

 He had deep wounds on his back and sides from the spikes of the lashes digging into and ripping pieces of his flesh.